takumi0706/google-calendar-mcp/README.md

 A Model Context Protocol (MCP) server implementation for Google Calendar integration with Claude Desktop.
 This server enables you to manage Google Calendar events using Claude through the MCP integration.

-## 🆕 Version 0.6.1 Improvements
+## 🆕 Version 0.6.2 Improvements

-This version includes fixes for logger configuration and dependency updates to improve overall stability and compatibility.
+This version includes important security enhancements to prevent XSS vulnerabilities and improvements to HTML sanitization.

 ### Feature Enhancements
 - **Color Support**: Added ability to set and update event colors using colorId parameter